wpdas/naxios/README.md

 - `accounts`: Signed-in Accounts.
 - `accountId`: Main/first signed-in account ID in the accounts list.
 - `contractId`: Contract ID.
-- `initNear`: (This is called automatically.
-You don't need to call it!)
-Initializes a connection to the NEAR blockchain.
+- `initNear`: Initializes a connection to the NEAR blockchain.
+This is called automatically when there's any contract interaction.
 - `network`: Current network (`testnet`, `mainnet` or `localnet`).
+- `recentlySignedInWallets`: Returns ID-s of 5 recently signed in wallets.
+- `selectedWalletId`: Selected Wallet Id
 - `signInModal`: Open up the Signin Wallet Modal.
 - `wallet`: Wallet instance.
 - `walletSelector`: WalletSelector instance.